-It tastes best when made in odourless neutral vegetable oil.
+It tastes best when served hot and made in an odourless neutral vegetable oil.
 Avoid making in ghee as the ghee subdues the flavors of the dal.
 Also you can use basmati rice or broken basmati rice.
-Even regular broken rice or Tukda chawal as we call in hindi can be used.
+Even regular broken rice or Tukda chawal as we call in Hindi can be used.

-The recipe is shared with both Step by step pics and a Video of my mother in law making it in our kitchen. this is again one of her fabulous recipe and I am sure you will love it as much as we do.
-The video is added at the end of this post.
+This is a family recipe and I have learnt it from my mother in law.
+This is again one of her fabulous recipe and I am sure you will love it as much as we do.
+The recipe is shared with both step by step pics and a video.

-1. Rinse ½ cup chana dal a couple of times.
-Then soak overnight or for 4 to 5 hours or in hot water for 30 minutes.
-Here I soaked the dal in hot water for 30 minutes.
+1. Rinse ½ cup chana dal a couple of times in fresh water.
+Then soak overnight at room temperature or for 4 to 5 hours or in hot water for 30 minutes.
+Here in the below photo, I have soaked the dal in hot water for 30 minutes.

-4. Heat oil in the pressure cooker.
-Lower the flame and add the red chili powder, asafoetida (hing) and salt.
+4. Heat oil in the stovetop pressure cooker.
+Lower the heat.
+Then add the following ingredients:

 5. Quickly stir and fry for a couple of seconds.

 7. Stir the chana dal with the rest of the spices.

 8. Add 1 cup water and stir again.

 9. Pressure cook for 1 to 2 whistles or about 6 minutes.
 You can also cook the dal for 1 whistle and then check.
 If not cooked then cook for 1 more whistle.

 Remember the dal should not be mushy.
 Once the pressure settles down on its own, then only remove the lid of the pressure cooker.
 The chana dal should be cooked and also each chana dal should be separate as visible in the below photo.

 10. Drain all the water from the rice.

 11. Add the rice to the cooked chana dal in the pressure cooker.